MERS Fast Facts

 The illness was first reported in Saudi Arabia in 2012.

-Researchers don't yet know its exact mode of transmission, but it has spread through close contact with ill people.
+Researchers don't yet know its exact mode of transmission, but it has spread through close contact with people who are ill.
 It is thought to spread through respiratory secretions, like coughing.
 MERS does not spread easily between humans.

 The virus may have first transferred from an infected animal to a human.
-Three-quarters of camels in Saudi Arabia tested positive for past MERS exposure, and at least one bat had the illness.
+A 2014 study indicated three-quarters of camels in Saudi Arabia tested positive for past MERS exposure, and at least one bat had the illness.

-According to the CDC, the incubation period for MERS, from exposure to symptoms, is 2 to 14 days.
+According to the Centers for Disease Control and Prevention, the incubation period for MERS, from exposure to symptoms, is 2 to 14 days.

 Diagnosis/Treatment: